 If you have five minutes, Dr. Robert Sapolsky, professor of biology and neurology at Stanford University, delivers a brilliant crash course on how dopamine manipulates behavior.
 As Dr. Sapolsky explains, dopamine levels increase as soon as we start anticipating a reward.
 Once the dopamine starts flowing, monkeys and people will work and work and work in expectation of receiving a treat at the end of the toil.
 For monkeys, the anticipated reward can be a grape.
 For people it can be a pair of sneakers, a shiny car, an MBA that might lead to a high-paying job, early retirement, a couple of minutes of entertaining diversion, a few seconds of sexual gratification, or the promise of eternal salvation.

-There are no discernible differences between how the monkeys and people's neurochemistry functions.
-The only distinction is that monkeys don't get hooked on beliefs, ideologies, dogma, degrees, titles, fantasies, lies, empty promises, or self-deceptions.
+There are no discernible differences between how monkeys’ and human’s neurochemistry functions.
+The only distinction is that monkeys don’t get hooked on beliefs, ideologies, dogma, degrees, titles, fantasies, lies, empty promises, or self-deceptions.

 Discussion